infinum/eightshift-docs/docs/boilerplate/custom-fonts.md

 Font files should be placed in `theme-name/assets/fonts`.
 It is recommended that `.woff` or `.woff2` formats are present, but for compatibility issues you may need to include `.eot` and `.svg` fromats, as well.

-Fonts and all of their variations need to be included in `index.js` file inside the `/fonts` directory:
+Fonts, and all of their variations, need to be included in `index.js` file inside the `/fonts` directory:

 ```js
 import './Font-Name-Variation.woff2';